LostMyTriforce/gessa/README.md

 Zwonkous, the creator, will not give assistance to any tampered GeSSA application.

 ### Disclaimer
 GeSSA is coded by one person.
 Any and all compiled code will have been tested in simulated enviroments before being released for beta testing or for public release.
 GeSSA and any services introduced are given on an "As Is" and "As Available" basis without any express or implied warrenty or condition of any kind.
 You will use GeSSA at your own risk.
-Users acklowedge that GeSSA does not warrant that the service will be uninterrupted, timely, secure, error-free or virus-free.
+Users acknowledge that GeSSA does not warrant that the service will be uninterrupted, timely, secure, error-free or virus-free.

 Users are responsible for implementing up-to-date antivirus software to satisfy their particular requirements for the accuracy of data input, and output.